YoranBrondsema/yoranbrondsema/content/post/20200628-simplifiying-my-portfolio-pt-2-what-about-reits.md

 ### Overweighting the real estate sector is active investing
 By adding a REIT fund to my portfolio, I essentially overweight the real estate sector compared to its market capitalization.
-And that is equivalent to claiming that I know more than the entire market in correctly pricing the sector.
-This looks suspiciously like active investing and is in contradiction with the philosophy of passive investing, which I adhere to.

-Furthermore, I have no reason to believe that I have an edge over the markets when it comes to real estate.
+But I have no reason to believe that I have an edge over the markets when it comes to real estate.
 I hardly know anything about my local real estate market, let alone the global sector.
+Furthermore, this looks suspiciously like active investing and contradicts the philosophy of passive investing, which I adhere to.

 ### REITs are actually not that separate of an asset class
 One of the reasons to include REITs as a separate fund in your portfolio is that the behaviour of the real estate market is different enough from stocks and bonds that they form a distinct asset class.
-Our analysis of the correlation between the asset classes have put this in doubt.
-Recent academic research has further put this claim on shaky ground.
+Our analysis of the correlation among the asset classes have put this in doubt.
+Recent academic research cast further doubt on this claim.

 Both *Real Estate Betas and the Implications for Asset Allocation*[^6] and *Are REITs a Distinct Asset Class?*[^7] investigated if the returns of the real